 - Messianic Secret.
 Jesus encouraged them to remain silent.
 (7.36; 8.26)

 The middle sections continue with the theme: Jesus, the Bread of Life.

 - Jesus feeds 4,000 with bread and fish.
 (8.1-10) This miracle is set in two stages as well. rd v 5-6; but it doesn’t end there – look at v 7- 8a; So, we have the bread and then, the fish.

 Now, before I leave this section, some people have asked if this is the same story as chapter 6 or is it a different story altogether.
 It’s different.
-This is something you could talk about in your Bible study groups.
-What differences are there between these two?
 I say there are so many differences, that they must be two separate accounts.
 But, in our 4th story, Jesus will refer to both miracles and compare them.
 Next,

 - The Pharisees fail to see and understand that Jesus is who he says he is, the Bread of life.
 (8.11-13)